Dacid99/Emailkasten/docs/source/rst/installation.rst

 Docker
 ^^^^^^

-There are two example compose-files in the docker directory of the repository, a minimal version and one with all settings for full customization.
+There are example compose-files in the docker directory of the repository, to install for the first time we recommend the minimal version.

-Take one of these examples,
+If your system is low-spec and quite limited in its resources, use the slim version.
+This has slim mode enabled, which reduces the resources Eonvelope consumes at runtime.

-adapt it to your needs and start the stack with ``docker compose up -d`` or via your container manager.
+Take the docker-compose of your choice, adapt it to your needs and start the stack with ``docker compose up -d`` or via your container manager.
 Done!